GANitak/SPARKY/README.md

 ...In progress...

-Got some pages running, a few ideas to get this more dynamic, need to add Netlify, real life pictures from the examples & proper images of Logo ect...
+Got some pages running, a few ideas to get this more dynamic, need to add Netlify, real life pictures from the examples & need to take off the Calendly option, review text and links with the electrician

 **REQUIREMENT** : DarkReader **on** find [DARKREADER](https://github.com/darkreader/darkreader) extension for your browser

 **Mission :**

-To help people find an awesome electrician To help myself, by practicing web development
+To help people find an awesome electrician
+To help myself, by practicing web development

 Need to talk with me the web developer, put a date in -> [Calendly](https://calendly.com/ganitak/quick-coffee-talk)